Discrete Approximations to $\operatorname{U}(1)$ Principal Bundles in Abelian Gauge Theory: Introduction and summary

-Thus, one may think naïvely that \(\operatorname U(1)\)-valued gauge theory may be obtained as a \(k\to\infty\) limit of pure \(\mathbb Z_k\)-valued gauge theories (as discussed in \cite{Dijkgraaf:1989pz,Freed:1991bn,Tachikawa:2017gyf}.
-However, this expectation is wrong since the connection in a \(\mathbb Z_k\)-valued gauge theory is always \emph{flat}.
-Thus, the \(k\to\infty\) limit of \(\mathbb Z_k\)-valued gauge theories is instead a \emph{flat} \(\operatorname U(1)\)-valued gauge theory.
+similar to lattice approximations of continuous spacetime, so that one is tempted to regard a~principal $\mathbb Z_k$-bundle as an approximation to a principal $\operatorname U(1)$-bundle.
+However, in fact a principal $\mathbb Z_k$-bundle differs fundamentally from a principal $\operatorname U(1)$-bundle: while generically a~principal $\operatorname U(1)$-bundles support a plethora of non-flat connections, any connection on any principal $\mathbb Z_k$-bundle is flat.
+This has dramatic consequences for gauge theories: the straightforward construction of a $\mathbb Z_k$-valued gauge theory must be topological \cite{Dijkgraaf:1989pz,Freed:1991bn,Tachikawa:2017gyf} and cannot approximate Maxwell theory, even for very large $k$.
+Instead, the $k\to\infty$ limit of $\mathbb Z_k$-valued gauge theories only captures the \emph{flat} subsector of Maxwell theory.

-This raises the question: what, if any, is the theory \(\tilde{\mathcal T}_k\), which gives a discrete approximation to full Maxwell theory?
-Is it possible to complete the missing corner of the diagram:
+This raises the question of whether it is possible to approximate full Maxwell theory in terms of discrete $\mathbb Z_k$-valued principal bundles --- more abstractly, whether there exists a theory $\tilde{\mathcal T}_k$ that complete the missing corner of the diagram: